 Winnipeg police spoke to the public Friday morning about the arrest, saying they traced the video, which helped them find the accused at a home in the North End of the city.
-Kuran was released with a promise to appear in court.
+The man was released with a promise to appear in court.

 “With the tragic events that just occurred in La Loche that when someone is allegedly willing to post this type of video threatening institutions threatening people, the service is going to take that very seriously,” said Constable Eric Hofley, “we will do all within our power to identify that person.”

-The video, which was posted on YouTube Wednesday, made violent threats toward Winnipeg’s Kildonan East Collegiate as well as certain students.
+The video, Wyatt Kuran posted on YouTube Wednesday, made violent threats toward Winnipeg’s Kildonan East Collegiate as well as certain students.

 In the four-minute video which shows a photo of the school, the unidentified man raps about “taking the whole school down.”

 The song, which continues with lyrics like, “You best believe I’m shopping for guns and ammo,” mentions hurting students.
 It also bullies certain female students, calling them obscene and demeaning names.

 “I heard my name, I wasn’t too impressed,” a teen mentioned in the video said (who Global News will not name).
 “No one wants to be called a slut and a whore.”